 TODAY, for the first time ever, “King of Comedy” will be available as an ebook for your digital reader, tablet, phone, what have you.
 You can buy it here.

 For some reason, I am more than a little tickled by this.

 And, again, thanks for your indulgence.
 This writing thing can get kind of lonely.
 Grateful to have a place to crow a little and a murder of fellow crows around who won’t…murder me for it.

 Shawn Levy is the former film critic of The Oregonian and KGW-TV.
 His writing has appeared in Sight and Sound, Film Comment, American Film, Interview, The New York Times, The Los Angeles Times, The Guardian, The Hollywood Reporter, and The Black Rock Beacon.
-He is the author of nine books, including Rat Pack Confidential, Paul Newman: A Life,King of Comedy: The Life and Art of Jerry Lewis, and Dolce Vita Confidential.
+He is the author of eleven books, including Rat Pack Confidential, Paul Newman: A Life,King of Comedy: The Life and Art of Jerry Lewis, and Dolce Vita Confidential.
 He jumps and claps and sings for victory in Portland, Oregon.